aka-pharande/Cloud-Migration-Scenarios/Lab9/Lab9.md

 ## 3-Year Cost Projection and Adjustments

 ### Projected Growth
 A 10-15% increase in usage each year can be expected.
-Which means that more virtual machines, databases, and storage will be needed, which will increase the costs.
+This means that more virtual machines, databases, and storage will be needed, which will increase the costs.

 ### Strategic Adjustments
 - **Newer Instance Types**: Upgrade to the latest, more cost-effective virtual machines to save money.
-- **Serverless Services**: Move some non-critical tasks to serverless solutions to lower the computing costs.
+- **Serverless Services**: Move some non-critical tasks to serverless solutions to lower computing costs.
 - **Multi-Year Commitments**: Where possible, extend the commitments to 3 years to save even more on costs.